 Losing large amounts of fluid can be dangerous for your body.
 And you can feel very weak and tired.

 Along with fluid, you also lose important chemicals from the cells of your body.
 These chemicals are called electrolytes.
-They include sodium, potassium, and calcium.
+They include sodium, potassium, calcium magnesium, and phosphate,

-The salts in the diarrhoea can also make the area around your anus very sore after a while.
+The salts in the diarrhoea can also make the skin around your anus very sore after a while.

 Health professionals use a grading system for diarrhoea from 1 to 4.
 Grade 1 is mild diarrhoea and grade 4 is the most severe.
-This can help your doctor or nurse to plan the best treatment for you.
+Your doctor or nurse will want to know how severe it is and what is causing it.
+They can then plan the best treatment for you.

 - How long have you had diarrhoea?